Take sun-powered showers with solar water heating

 Finally, you won’t generally need planning permission to install solar water heating, though exceptions may apply if you live in a listed building, a conservation area, or a national park.

 Want to harness the power of the sun in your home?
-Join Heatio and get ready to learn more about how we can help you reap the benefits of renewable energy.
+Start by getting your Heatio Home Energy Score today to discover your home's energy potential and get ready to learn how we can help you reap all the benefits renewable energy has to offer.

 Preferences